rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-iii-shell.md

 ## Homebrew on Linux :beer: - https://docs.brew.sh/Homebrew-on-Linux

-Homebrew is a package manager which simplifies the installation of software on your OS and should not be missing if you ask me.
+Homebrew is a package manager (like Snappy) which simplifies the installation of software on your OS and should not be missing if you ask me.

 <span style="color:#6003B6">**CentOS**</span> & <span style="color:#018914">**Ubuntu:**</span>